October 13, 2025

 Detect similar visual elements across your projects

-Kosmik is what happens when you build a tool specifically for the messy early stages of creative work and add AI that actually helps instead of getting in the way.
+Kosmik is a moodboarding tool built specifically for the messy early stages of creative work, with AI that actually helps instead of getting in the way.

 Instead of making you hunt for content and manually organize everything, Kosmik does the heavy lifting.
-Its "Find similar" feature discovers related content automatically.
+Its AI Asset Finder discovers related content automatically using computer vision.
 Auto-tagging recognizes objects, colors, and themes.
 And the built-in browser means you never have to leave your workspace.

 But here's where it gets interesting: the AI watches what you're working on and suggests related content before you even think to look for it.